 Fred C. Schilling Jr. is a Certified Master Plumber, Backflow Tester and Backflow Repair technician, CEO for Pipeline Plumbing in Florida, and Certified by The State of Florida Fire Marshal’s Office as a Fire Protection Contractor.
 He’s a member of numerous industry Associations, such as The World Plumbing Council, IAPMO, The American Society of Plumbing Engineers, and more.

 Fred was appointed by Governor Rick Scott in 2013 to represent the Plumbing Industry for the State of Florida, and also serves as a member of the Accessibility Advisory Committee and the Plumbing Technical Advisory Committee as Commissioner of The Florida Building Commission.

 Fred is a former U.S. Air Force Plumber, and member of the elite Red Horse Combat Construction Division, trained by the U.S. Navy Sea Bee’s and U.S. Air Force Civil Engineers.
 Throughout his long and distinguished career, Fred has been responsible for over 850 new construction Plumbing projects; over 225 major restaurants, hotels, office buildings, public schools, shopping centers, hospitals, high rise condos and apartment complexes; plus installed numerous pumping stations as large as 35 tons.

 Fred’s boundless energy, global plumbing skills and humanitarian passion have landed him as an inspiring and well-loved leader with Plumbers Without Borders.
 His recent missions have taken him to Haiti, in support of advancing their plumbing education and training.
-Fred currently serves as Vice President and Director for Relations and Community Development, as well as Vice Chair of the board.
+Fred currently serves as Vice Chair and Vice President of PWB.